What is an Abdominoplasty?

 Tightening Lax Abdominal Musculature

 A developing fetus is a powerful force acting upon the abdominal musculature, slowly causing the abdominal wall to stretch over the nine month gestational period.
 Changes in hormone balance during pregnancy also act to facilitate the ability of the body’s tissues to stretch, preparing the woman’s body for the future birth of her child.
 I don’t want my male patients to feel left out at this juncture, I am just addressing this portion of the discussion to the ladies because men do not experience pregnancy.
-When I am recontouring a male abdomen, the abdominal wall often does not require tightening.
+When I am recontouring a male abdomen, in almost all circumstances, the abdominal wall does not require tightening.
+The exception to this might be a patient who has experienced massive weight loss.

 Now here’s the myth – the muscles don’t really get tightened!
 We use the term “tightening the muscles”, I have certainly been guilty of using this term because in a lay sense, patients know what I am talking about – making their abdominal wall tighter.
 I usually then go into greater anatomical detail with my patients as I will here.

 First: a brief anatomy lesson.
-The abdominal wall is made up of several muscles: the Rectus Abdominus, External Oblique and Internal Oblique muscles.
+The abdominal wall is made up of several muscles: the Rectus Abdominus, External Oblique, Internal Oblique and Transversus abdominus muscles.
 The Rectus Abdominus muscles are a pair of vertical muscles that measure approximately four inches wide and run from the underside of the rib cage to the pelvis, traversing the entire abdomen.
 There are three “tendinous inscriptions” or pleats in the muscle that run horizontally.
-These pleats are what divide the muscle up into sections which have been termed “the six pack”. whether or not you can see those pleats depends on the thickness of the skin and fat overlying the muscle as well as how well the muscle itself is developed.
+These pleats are what divide the muscle up into sections which have been termed “the six pack”.
+Whether or not you can see those pleats depends on the thickness of the skin and fat overlying the muscle as well as how well the muscle itself is developed.
 The muscles lie side by side and are separated by approximately 1 – 2 cm.
 On the lateral (outer) sides of these muscles lie the Internal Oblique and External Oblique muscles whose fibers run, as their name states, obliquely (at an angle) from the side of the trunk to the Rectus Abdominus and from the ribs to the pelvis.
+Underneath the pblique muscles lie the transversus abdominus muscles.

 The abdominal muscles are enveloped, or wrapped by an investing fascia.
 Fascia is a thin, but strong sheet of tissue that covers the surfaces of muscles and other structures in the body.
 Although not very interesting to some anatomists, fascia is of paramount importance to surgeons because it is the fascia that is strong enough to hold sutures (stitches) placed during surgery.
 You may say “muscles are strong, why not place sutures in the muscles”?
 The fact is, although a contracting muscle generates a lot of force, the muscle tissue itself is not really good at holding sutures.
 The sutures will just pull right through the muscle tissue.
 Below is a diagram of how it all fits together.
 This diagram is what we call a “cross-sectional view.”
 Imagine cutting through the abdominal wall from right to left and then looking at the edge of the tissue, again from left to right.
 This diagram shows the relationship between the muscles and the fascia.
 The fascia covers the muscles from above and below, but it is the fascia above the muscle that is of greatest thickness and strength and is what surgeons rely upon to tighten the abdominal wall.